nithishakumar/UnitySmartCopy/README.md

 # UnitySmartCopy
-A Unity editor plugin that copies and pastes serialized fields between any Unity objects, matching by property type and path.
+A Unity editor plugin that copies and pastes serialized fields between any objects, matching by property type and path.